The IRS Can Cancel Your Passport If You Have Back Taxes

 What to do

-If you recently filed your tax return for the current year and expect a refund, the IRS will apply the refund to the debt.
-If the refund is enough to satisfy your seriously delinquent tax debt, the IRS considers the account fully paid.
+If you recently filed your tax return for the current year and expect a refund, the IRS will apply the refund to the liability.
+If the refund is enough to satisfy your seriously delinquent tax liability, the IRS considers the account fully paid.

 Passport status.
 The State Department will notify you in writing, if the State Department denies your U.S. passport application or revokes your U.S. passport.